PhD Candidate

 Late Modern Europe

-I am a historian of modern Europe and twentieth-century Germany.
+I am a historian of modern Europe with special focus on twentieth-century Germany and Austria.
 My research engages with mass violence and its aftermath, illiberal political movements and ideologies, and anti-Semitism.
-I am currently writing a dissertation entitled “Nazis After Hitler: An Experiential History of SS Members in the Postwar World, 1950-2010.”
-This study explores how former SS members living in West Germany, Austria, and throughout the world formed a sense of self and of history without the cultural, social, political, ideological, temporal, and economic infrastructures provided by the Third Reich.
-By tracing how ex-SS members imagined and reimagined their past, present, and future, my study reflects on the psychological experience of defeat, and identifies the aspects of National-Socialism that held enduring appeal to its adherents across the threshold of 1945.
+I am currently writing a dissertation entitled “Nazis After Hitler: A History of SS Members in the Postwar World, 1945-2000.”
+This study explores how former SS members living in West Germany, Austria, and throughout the world formed a sense of self and of history after the Third Reich's collapse.
+By tracing how ex-SS members imagined and reimagined their past, present, and future, my study reflects on the persistence of illiberal ideologies within liberal democracy.
+It also identifies the aspects of National-Socialism that held enduring appeal to its adherents across the threshold of 1945.
 I maintain an additional research interest in the history of medicine, specifically eugenics, race science, and psychiatry.

 Research Interests:

-Modern Europe; Modern Germany; Fascism; European Jewish History; Racism and Anti-Semitism; Cultural and Intellectual History; Transnational History.
+Modern Europe; Central Europe; Fascism; The Extreme Right; European Jewish History; Racism and Anti-Semitism; Cultural and Social History; Transnational History.

 Education: